sarven/sarvendev/_drafts/contract-testing-on-examples.md

 [Github - Contract testing playground](https://github.com/sarven/contract-testing-playground)

 ## Summary
-In this article I presented a simple example of how to use contract testing for REST API.
-The same approach can be used for gRPC, messaging etc. The goal of microservices is to have independent services, and contract testing is a way to achieve that, we can test every service separately, and verify the communication between services.
+In this article, I presented a simple example of how to use contract testing for REST API.
+The same approach can be used for gRPC, messaging, etc. The goal of microservices is to have independent services, and contract testing is a way to achieve that, we can test every service separately, and verify the communication between services.
 This type of tests helps us find if we can change the API without breaking the consumers, we can verify manually how our API is used by others, and we have a safety net that we didn't break anything.